 By entering into this Competition, the Entrant consent to any personal information collected being used by the Promoter for the purpose(s), or directly related purpose(s), of conducting the Competition.

-s

 The personal information collected will not otherwise be disclosed unless permitted or required by law.
 If the information is not collected, your entry to the Competition may be invalid.
 Requests for access to and/or amendment of personal information should be made to the Promoter’s Privacy Officer.